Division of Teacher Education

 ||Student's progress is formally reviewed at the end of student teaching.
 Student receives a grade of pass or fail.

 ||Student submits "Application for Degree" form to be signed by Teacher Education advisor/advocate during the final semester of the program.

-Education students, guided by a master teacher and college advisor, will spend one semester in area schools for their student teaching experience.
+Education students, guided by a master teacher and college supervisor, will spend one semester in area schools for their student teaching experience.
 Students will be responsible for transportation to their student teaching placements.
 The deadline for student teaching applications is one full semester prior to the student teaching semester:

 January 15 – in order to student teach the following fall semester